How to Replace a Circuit Breaker: A Professional’s Guide

 The Critical First Step: Safety, De-energization, and Accessibility

 Safety is non-negotiable.
 The first action is always to de-energize the circuit.
 For a single circuit, this may involve shutting off an upstream breaker.
-For work inside the main electrical service panel, you must operate the main breaker shutoff.
-Always apply proper lockout/tagout procedures to prevent accidental re-energization.
+For work inside the main electrical service panel, de-energize the branch circuit at the breaker and apply accepted lockout/tagout procedures; note that line-side service entrance conductors connected to the main breaker will remain live unless a full utility disconnection has been performed, so take additional arc-flash precautions when working in service equipment.
 After shutting off the power, use a calibrated multimeter to test the lugs and the electrical bus bar to verify a zero-energy state.
-Crucially, the line-side service entrance conductors connected to the main breaker will remain live unless a full utility disconnection has been performed.
 This is a core principle of arc flash safety.
 It is also important to consider physical access to the equipment, as outlined by evolving NEC standards.
 For more details, see our lesson on how NEC 2023 has changed accessibility rules for circuit breakers and switches.

 Identifying the Correct Overcurrent Protection Device (OCPD)